Do’s and Don ts of Group Discussion

 Group Discussion Tips for Success

-1. Set Clear Objectives
+1. Set Clear Goal

-Establishing clear goals is crucial for a focused and productive discussion:
+Establishing clear goals is crucial for a focused and productive discussion.

 2. Establish Ground Rules